lee2sman/p4va-spring2019/week10/README.md

 ### Elements of Critique for Media arts

+- adapted by students in Programming For Visual Artists

 #### Description
 - Whar are the elements of the work?
 - What are the technical qualities of the work?
 - Describe the subject matter.
 What is it all about?
 Are there recognizable images?

+### Questioning
+- Asking artist what questions the artist has for the audience and for the work.
+- What questions did the artist ask themselves in the construction of their work?
+- What questions do we have for the artist?

 #### Analysis